IMSterling/adversarial/README.md

 - David Sterling PhD

-Thank you to all grant donors at Swarthmore College making undergraduate research like this possible.
+Thank you to all grant donors at Swarthmore College making undergraduate research possible.